anyars-encarta/scroll-progress-indicator/README.md

 <!-- INTRO -->
 # 📖 QR Code Generator<a name="about-project"></a>

-> Scroll Progress Indicator is an interactive app that displays the progress of a user scrolling the page.
+> Scroll Progress Indicator is an interactive app that displays the progress of a user scrolling through the page.
 The progress is displayed both by a progress bar and by percentage.

 ## 🛠 Built With <a name="built-with"></a>
 1. React